phytec/partup/doc/layout-config-reference.rst

 -----------

 Input files are specified by a scalar named ``input`` containing a mapping with at least a ``filename``.
-For verifying the checksum of the given file by ``filename``, an optional checksum can be provided with ``md5sum`` and/or ``sha256sum``.
+For verifying the checksum of the given input file by ``filename``, an optional checksum can be provided with ``md5sum`` and/or ``sha256sum``.